 Knows the most central managerial doctrines that are applied to improve organizational performance, and is able to evaluate their appropriateness in a public sector context;

-Is familiar with different aspects of management and organization, such as human resource management, strategic management, and leadership;
+Is familiar with different aspects of management and organization, such as change management, human resource management, strategic management, cutback management and leadership;

 Has the ability to evaluate the effectiveness of a public organization and formulate theory-based recommendations.

-On the right side of programme front page of the E-guide you will find links to the website and timetables, uSis and Blackboard.
-Timetable
+On the Minor Public Administration front page of the E-guide you will find links to the website and timetables, uSis and Blackboard.

 Mode of instruction

-The course will be taught through lectures and seminars (working groups).
-The core concepts and theories of this course will be introduced in the lectures.
+The course will be taught through lectures and workgroups.
+In the workgroups, presentations, assignments and discussions will be used.

 Work groups: 6×2 = 12 hours